The Nordic Analog Network is an artist-in-residence program connecting analog photography darkrooms across the Nordic countries.

 SAGA /Inderoy, Norway invites: Selina Oakes from Finland

-• The jury of each darkroom has independently decided the artists they will invite to work with them in 2022.
+The jury of each darkroom independently selected the artists they would invite to work with them in 2022.

 Pilot round 1 (spring)